-In 2018, the Making Spend Matter Transfer Network started working on transferring one of the key steps of our cycle called Spend Analysis across seven cities.
+In 2018, the Making Spend Matter Transfer Network started working on transferring one of the key steps of the cycle called Spend Analysis across seven cities.

-Since 2017, URBACT and the City of Preston also started contributing to the Urban Agenda Partnership on Public Procurement pushing forward public procurement as a strategic driver to help public authorities to solve challenges they are dealing with, be they social, economic or environmental.
+Since 2017, URBACT and the City of Preston have been contributing to the Urban Agenda Partnership on Public Procurement pushing forward public procurement as a strategic driver to help public authorities solve challenges they are dealing with, be they social, economic or environmental.